KOF: Maximum Impact: Plot

 Addis was the most powerful gang in Southtown.
 Its leader, a man known only as Fate, was considered a modern-day Robin Hood to the poor and downtrodden.
 He himself had adopted two twin brothers, Alba and Soiree Meira, and trained them to be successors to his legacy.
 Six months before the in-game events, Fate is killed by Duke, the leader of the up-and-coming Mephistopheles gang.
 Duke then proceeds to exploit the poor to serve his thirst for power.

 In the present day, the "Mephistopheles Fighting Tournament" is beginning, with the venue being all of Southtown.
 The participants (minus the Meira Brothers and Lien) believe that the tournament is being sponsored by a charity organization known as the Metatron Foundation, but they soon learn that its true sponsor is the Mephistopheles gang.
 Alba, Soiree and Lien are contacted directly by Hyena, so they know Metatron has nothing to do with this.

 Characters

 KOF: Maximum Impact has twenty playable characters.
-Six additional characters make their debut in this game, and most of the remaining roster is inherited from The King of Fighters series.
+Six additional characters make their debut in this game, and most of the remaining roster is inherited from The King of Fighters series, in which only half of the roster made it into the final game.
 One noteworthy exception to the rule is Rock Howard, brought in from the most recent Fatal Fury chapter, Garou: Mark of the Wolves.

 Each character features at least one alternative costume.
 Some alternate costumes are radically different from the defaults, such as Terry's Garou: Mark of the Wolves look and Clark's professional wrestler persona.
 In addition to the alternate costumes, characters can be modified with unlockable "rigging models," which add details to the available costumes, such as a wolf mask for Terry or a party hat and banner for Seth.